Roll20/help.roll20.net/_posts/2012-05-29-playing-in-google-plus.markdown

 **I'm getting an error saying that "Regretfully, it didn't work" because it doesn't know what campaign I want to play?**

 You **must start the Google+ Hangout using the link on the Campaign Details screen inside Roll20.** If you create a new Hangout on Google+ and then just add the Roll20 app to the Hangout (for example, from your Recent Apps tab), then Roll20 won't know which Campaign you actually want to play and will show you this error message.
-Just go to Roll20 and use the "Launchh in Google+" link to create the Hangout and you won't receive this error.
+Just go to Roll20 and use the "Launch in Google+ Hangout" link to create the Hangout and you won't receive this error.